This expert is no longer a staff member at The Heritage Foundation.

 Her commentaries have appeared in The Washington Post,The Washington Times,The Washington Examiner, as well as outlets such as National Review Online, Fox News Channel, The Daily Caller, and U.S. News & World Report.

-She is a regular contributor to The Daily Signal, Heritage’s multimedia news organization.
-Slattery also hosts SCOTUS101, a podcast breaking down what’s happening at the Supreme Court, what the justices are up to, and more
+She was a regular contributor to The Daily Signal, Heritage’s multimedia news organization.
+Slattery also hosted SCOTUS101, a podcast breaking down what’s happening at the Supreme Court, what the justices are up to, and more

 Slattery is a graduate of George Mason University’s Scalia School of Law and holds a bachelor’s degree in history from Xavier University.